 Educational Background

-The applicant must have earned an acceptable bachelor’s or master’s degree from an accredited institution whose requirements for the particular degree are substantially equivalent to those of the City University of New York.
+The applicant must have earned an acceptable bachelor’s or master’s degree from an accredited institution.

 Immunization Requirement